 If you encounter resistance while prying the fretboard off, you may need to use a dead blow hammer to push it through.
 Be sure to lift the fretboard away in equal measure from the top, middle and bottom to prevent snapping it.
 Take your time and do not rush this stage.

 When the fretboard is all the way off, you can proceed to step 2.
 Note, it’s not uncommon to start encountering fret sprout while removing a fretboard.
 If you have a bound fretboard, this may cause some finish damage and will also likely result in you needing a fret dress once the neck is straight again.

 Step 2 – Secure the Guitar

 Before going any further, you’ll need to secure your guitar’s body thoroughly to your work bench.
-There will be torsional forces applied to the neck, and if the body isn’t secure, you may end up making the warp worse, or wasting your time and doing nothing at all.
+There will be torsional forces applied to the neck and if the body isn’t secure, you may end up making the warp worse or wasting your time and accomplishing nothing at all.

 Step 3 – Prepare the Tension Block

 Take your tension block, which should be a solid piece of hard wood like oak or mahogany, and at a headstock’s width distance, screw in your two eye hooks.
 The tension block should then either be screwed or bolted into your work bench with the eye hooks lined up with the 3 and 5 position tuning pegs on a 3 x 3 headstock, or right around the middle of the headstock on a 6 in line.

 Take one of the low e strings, and secure it to the 2nd string tuning peg.
 Then take the other string and attach it to the 5th string peg.
 You’ll need to then secure each string to the respective eye hook.

 Before putting the strings under tension, slot additional rubber pads in between the strings and the headstock to prevent any damage.